La cúrcuma súper especia podría mejorar su salud, Hallazgos del experimento

 “But the group who mixed cúrcuma powder into their food there we saw quite substantial changes,” Dr..
 Widschwendter told the BBC.

-“We found one particular gene which showed the biggest difference,” the doctor said, adding that the gene is thought to be involved in a handful of diseases, such as depression, asthma, eczema and cancer.
+“We found one particular gene which showed the biggest difference,” the doctor said, adding that the gene is thought to be involved in a handful of diseases, such as depression, asma, eczema and cancer.

 “This is a really striking finding, Dr..
 Widschwendter said.